plusmouse/LibEditModeOverride/README.md

 # LibEditMode

-Modify anchors and settings of frames controlled by edit mode _without_ triggering taint issues.
-Only works outside of combat.
+Modify anchors and settings of frames controlled by edit mode _without_ triggering taint issues or requiring a `/reload`.

 ```lua
 local LibEditMode = LibStub("LibEditMode-1-0")